robbiebarrat/rapping-neural-network/README.md

 ## How it works

 Alright, so basically a markov chain will look at the lyrics you entered and generate new lines.
-Then, it feeds this to a recurrent neural net that will generate a sequence of tuples in the format of `(desired rhyme, desired count of syllables)`.
+Then, it feeds this to a recurrent neural net that will generate a sequence of tuples in the format of

+    `(desired rhyme, desired count of syllables)`

 The program will then sift through the lines the markov chain generated, and match the lines to their corresponding tuples.
 The result is the rap.